 10. Giant squid

 This is developed by designer NEMO.
-He works mostly with found material.
-He likes to develop things like classic robots.
-He has used different type of material to develop this giant squid.
-He had to find large number of object very big in size and has used aluminum and brass to build this giant squid.
+He works mostly with found material and likes to develop things like classic robots.
+Furthermore, he has used a different type of material to develop this giant squid.
+In addition, he had to find a large number of the object very big in size and has used aluminum and brass to build this giant squid.